quicwg/base-drafts/draft-ietf-quic-recovery.md

 a packet burst that might cause short-term congestion and losses.
 Senders MUST either use pacing or limit such bursts.
 Senders SHOULD limit bursts to the initial congestion window; see {{initial-cwnd}}.
-A sender with knowledge that the network path to the receiver has deep buffers might allow larger bursts.
+A sender with knowledge that the network path to the receiver can absorb larger bursts may use a higher limit.

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion